eliaskarre/algorithmic-bioinformatics-course/README.md

-# Chapters of the book "Vol.1 Compeau, Phillip_ Pevzner, Pavel - Bioinformatics algorithms. an active learning approach-Active Learning Publishers (2015)"
+# "Compeau, Phillip_ Pevzner, Pavel - Bioinformatics algorithms. an active learning approach.
+(2015)"

 ## Chapter 1: Where in the Genome Does DNA Replication Begin?
 ## Chapter 2: Motif Search